 Do you have WiFi?
 What is the password?
 It was the last day in the exams, and as usual we went off from the university to start the long summer holiday.
-We went for launch, then me and my friends hanged out in a cafe, and as usual asked about the password of the WiFi and connected to the network as we are used to do.
+We went for lunch, then we hanged out in a café, and as usual we asked about the password of the WiFi and connected to the network.

-Months later, out of nowhere someone was sending me personal photos on Whatsapp that I only have on my Facebook account, I shouted on him and blocked him.
-Later, a different number was sending me voice notes that I had sent to my friends, and screenshots from my private conversation!
+Months later, out of nowhere someone was sending me personal photos on Whatsapp that I only have on my Facebook account, I shouted at him and blocked him.
+Later, a different number was sending me voice notes that I had sent to my friends, and screenshots from my private conversations!
 I didn't know what to do and freaked out, and the only thing that came in mind is to ask him "What do you want from me?
 How did you get these things?"

-He went silent, and for complete month I lived in fear until one day a number I don't know called me, and when I answered he said "I gave you time to think how you are going to reward me to not send the photo to your father".
+He went silent, and for a complete month I lived in fear until one day a number I didn't know called me, and when I answered he said "I gave you time to think how you are going to reward me for not sending the photos to your father".
 I told him "What do you want from me?
-How did you get these things" and he said "None of your business, that is what I do, how much are you going to pay?", and I said in return "How I guarantee that want make these things public anyway?" and he just hanged on me.
+How did you get these things" and he said "None of your business, that is what I do, how much are you going to pay?", and I said in return "How do I guarantee that you won't make these things public anyway?" he just hanged on me.

-That same day I found another girl who was me at the cafe that day had the same trouble.
+That same day I found out that another girl who was with me at the café that day had the same problem.
 We went to a friend of ours who runs a phone repair shop and gave him our phones, he did things we didn't fully understand and asked if we connect to public WiFi networks which we answered with a yes.
 He said we should report the issue to the police and track the person who is blackmailing us.
-We had to tell our families and reported the matter to the police and were able to track him down, turns out he worked on that cafe we went to after the exams.
-Since them, me and my friend felt vulnerable and lived in constant fear that he might have other copies of the photos that he might use to revenge from us.
+We had to tell our families and reported the matter to the police and were able to track him down, turns out he worked in that café we went to after the exams.
+Since then, me and my friend live in fear that he might have other copies of the photos that he might use for revenge.